grauds/clematis.doc/docs/recipe-book/jenkins/migration_to_lxc.md

 Proxmox Linux Containers combine proper isolation with a dynamic resources allocation without a restart, which is perfect for the above goals.

-## Install From a Community Template
+## Install From a LXC Template

+I use [Turnkey Jenkins](https://www.turnkeylinux.org/jenkins) to install a preconfigured Debian with Jenkins.

 ## Install Docker